-Carnegie Mellon only offers financial aid to U.S. citizens and permanent residents.
+Carnegie Mellon only offers financial aid to U.S. citizens, permanent residents and Deferred Action for Childhood Arrivals (DACA) students.
 If you're an international student who plans to enroll at Carnegie Mellon, you and your family must assume the total cost of attendance.
 Review our International Student Cost & Payment web page for further information.

 Our Financial Aid Assistance Guide provides a detailed overview of the financial aid process, from how eligibility is determined, to the types of financial aid Carnegie Mellon offers.

 For information on veteran education benefits, please visit the university's Veterans & Military Community website.

 A federal government decision will require students and families completing a FAFSA to use tax information from two years prior to the academic year, as opposed to one year prior.
 This shift, commonly referred to as Prior-Prior Year (PPY) or Early FAFSA, has also been adopted by the College Board for those completing the CSS PROFILE.

 Using tax information from two years prior to the academic year ensures that most families will have filed taxes before applying for financial aid.
 Families will be able to use actual tax information, rather than estimated, when completing the FAFSA and CSS PROFILE.
 Families have the ability to use the IRS Data Retrieval Tool (DRT) when completing the FAFSA, which allows for automatic transfer of tax information to a student’s FAFSA.